 The following Events are available and you can be notified when an action relating to that event occurs.

 Subscribe to requests creations

 Subscribe to request being updated

 Subscribe to messages creations

 Subscribes to leads creations

 Subscribes to faq being updated

-Subscribes to faq being closed
+Subscribes to faq being deleted